IMPORTANT INFORMATION ABOUT YOUR JURY

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Wasatch Front may easily utilize the UTA TRAX light rail system, as well as the FrontRunner commuter rail line.
 The courthouse is located between the Courthouse Station and Galivian Center stops on the light rail system.
 Using public transportation will help you eliminate parking problems.

 The entrance to the United States Courthouse for the District of Utah is located on the corner of West Temple and 400 South.
 Once inside the building, proceed to the Jury Assembly room, located on the first floor, Room 1.301.
 The Jury Assembly room includes restrooms and a lounge.

 The United States Courthouse is a Level 4 security building.
-There is a 100% ID check for all persons entering the facility.
+There may be an ID check for all persons entering the facility.
 Also, it is against the law to bring any type of weapon on the property.
 This includes guns, knives, and OC/pepper spray.
 Please leave these items at home.

 You have been sent a Notice to Appear instructing you to report on a certain day, time and before a particular Judge.
 It is important that you report on time.
 Jury selection can take up to five hours.
 If you are not selected to serve for this trial, you will be permitted to leave after the selection process.
 If selected, you may be required to remain at the courthouse for the remainder of the day, and you will need to return each day until the trial is finished.
 Most trials last from three to five days.